JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Results

 Double-peaked spectral lines in protostars are linked to complex geometries and kinematics.
 These lines typically arise from Doppler-shifted emission caused by fast moving flows with their components moving at different velocities.
-High-resolution observations of many protostars have shown that forbidden emission lines often exhibit two velocity components, namely the low-velocity (LV) and high-velocity component, see review by \citet{eisloffel00}.
+High-resolution observations of many protostars have shown that forbidden emission lines often exhibit two velocity components, namely the low-velocity (LV) and HV component; see the review by \citet{eisloffel00}.
 Such velocity separations can also arise in bow-shock structures, where a curved shock front produces a range of shock velocities and spatially separated emission regions \citep{hartigan87}.
 These interpretations have been supported by theoretical simulations with magnetohydrodynamic (MHD) jet models \citep{garcia01,shang02}.
-They have shown through their position-velocity diagrams the presence of different velocity components.
+They have shown the presence of different velocity components through their position-velocity diagrams.